H-1B Fiscal Year (FY) 2021 Cap Season

 - Dated within the last six months; and

 - Include the proper amount and signature.

 We prefer that you submit a separate check for each fee.
-For example, if you are required to pay the base filing fee, the fraud fee, the ACWIA fee, and the premium processing fee, you should submit four separate checks.
+For example, if you are required to pay the base filing fee, the fraud fee, and the ACWIA fee, you should submit three separate checks.
 If you only submit one check as combined payment for all applicable fees and certain fees do not apply or are incorrect, we will reject your H-1B petition.

 Money orders must be properly endorsed.